 High-quality kids' binoculars are available from rspb.org.uk.
 Family membership of the RSPB supports the organisation as well as giving you free entry to more than 100 nature reserves around the country (some very family-friendly, with adventure playgrounds and visitor centres) plus free magazines.
 Another organization worthy of your support is the Wildfowl & Wetlands Trust (WWT), which works to conserve wetlands for birds and other wildlife.
 Its nine visitor centres around the country, including – surprisingly –one in south London, offer you the chance to see everything from barn owls to flamingoes.

 Falconry has been a valued part of Bedouin desert life in the UAE for centuries and is still a very popular sport there, enjoyed by the public as well as the royal family.
-The very family-friendly Bab al Shams Desert Resort & Spa runs falconry sessions giving guests the chance to learn about the sport and spend time with the birds and their trainers.
-You can also explore the desert by camel, horse or Jeep, and there’s a kids’ club and a shaded children’s pool.
+The very family-friendly Desert Islands Resort & Spa by Anantara runs falconry sessions giving guests the chance to learn about the sport and spend time with the birds and their trainers.
+You can also explore the desert on horseback, horse or Jeep, and there are clubs for kids and teens.